syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/005_Load_balancing_logs/000_Round_robin.md

 For an alternative method to use the round robin load balancing method based on the ${R_MSEC} macro, see
-Configuration generator for the load balancing method based on MSEC hashing.
+Configuration generator for the load balancing method based on ${R_MSEC} hashing.